 Cheapest For Male Millennials

-Our research shows that 18-year old male millenials will pay almost 22% more for car insurance the their female peers.
+Our research shows that the average cost for 18-year old male millennials is almost 22% more for car insurance the their female peers.
 However, by the time you turn 25, you’ll be paying closer to what your female millennial friends pay.
 Take a look.

 Cheapest For Married Couples

-After doing the math for 40 and 60-year old married couples, we were able to calculate the cheapest premiums by car insurance provider for you.
-Progressive is by far the cheapest—with rates nearly $1,500 cheaper than the most expensive, GEICO.
+After doing the math for 40 and 60-year old married couples, we were able to calculate the cheapest annual premium by car insurance provider for you.
+Progressive is by far the cheapest with rates nearly $1,500 cheaper than the most expensive, Geico.

 |Average Yearly Rate|